VanOvermeire/rusty-cdk/README.md

 }
 ```

 It's about the same amount of code.
 But partition keys can now only contain alphanumeric characters and underscores, so we create them through a macro that validates this at compile time.
 And max read capacity cannot be set when you choose `provisioned_billing`.
+Also, adding the resources is less magical (you have to pass in the stack builder), but equally safe (you can't build a resource without passing it in).

 With this kind of tooling, making mistakes becomes much harder, as some mistakes are caught at compile time and others become impossible.